Gers2017/finr/README.md

 ### Is this another find replacement?

 Nope.
-Find is still a great tool with more feature than finr.
+I consider Find to be a great tool with more features than Finr.
-Since finr is new,
+Since Finr is new, it is more of an experiment than a robust tool.